hvent90/is-it-dumb/.nautex/docs/TRD.md

 [TRD-29] To maintain a minimal scope and simplify the architecture for this take-home assignment, the decision is to use ClickHouse's native vector search capabilities directly within Tinybird.
 This avoids the need for an additional external service, co-locates the data, and is sufficient for the project's requirements.

 ### [TRD-30] Shared Data Models (TypeScript)
-These models will be defined in a shared

-/packages/types

- directory within the monorepo to ensure consistency between the frontend and backend.
+These models will be defined in a shared directory within the src folder (e.g., src/lib/types) to ensure consistency between the frontend components and backend API routes.

 [TRD-31]
 ```typescript